Tesco: People watching every penny to make ends meet

 Tesco has said people are "watching every penny" as they try to make ends meet, amid rising costs.

-The UK's largest supermarket chain said customers are looking for ways to make their money go further, including cutting back on eating out.
+The UK's largest supermarket chain said customers are looking for ways to make their money go further, including switching from branded products and cutting back on eating out.

-It came as Tesco reported a fall in half-year profits and warned full-year profits would be at the lower end of its previous guidance.
+It came as Tesco reported a fall in profits and warned full-year earnings would be at the lower end of guidance.

-Tesco also announced a further boost to pay for its UK workers.
+It also announced a further boost to pay for UK workers.

 The cost of living is increasing at its fastest rate in nearly 40 years, driven by the rising cost of food and energy.